rgeraldes24/hyperion/docs/types/value-types.rst

 - ``address``: Holds a 20 byte value (size of an Ethereum address).
 - ``address payable``: Same as ``address``, but with the additional members ``transfer`` and ``send``.

-The idea behind this distinction is that ``address payable`` is an address you can send Ether to, while you are not supposed to send Ether to a plain ``address``, for example because it might be a smart contract that was not built to accept Ether.
+The idea behind this distinction is that ``address payable`` is an address you can send ZND to, while you are not supposed to send ZND to a plain ``address``, for example because it might be a smart contract that was not built to accept ZND.

 Type conversions: